berryny/-I2020_/project-folder/README.md

 ### Execute

-View the [site](https://python-web-scrapping.herokuapp.com/) in action.
+View the [site](https://python-web-scrapping.herokuapp.com/) in action on Heroku.

 ## SQLite3